averybiskup/cs97-project/README.md

 # CS97 Project- *CourseMe*
 **Description:**
-For the project we decided on a website application where users can discover computer science courses that are applicable to the fied they want to learn more about.
+For the project we decided on a website application where users can discover computer science courses that are applicable to the field they want to learn more about.
-Users who create an account can save, add, and rate courses.
+Users who create an account can save, add, and rate courses, as well as leave reviews.

 ## Demo
 ## Tech/Framework